drooniq/MethodsAndLists/README.md

   * StringListToString.cs

 ## MethodsAndLists.Test
-Here lies all files that is run when testing each moment in Core.
+Here lies all files that is run when testing each section in Core.